bbc/intra-chroma-attentionCNN/README.md

 All the schemes are evaluated against a constrained VTM-7.0 anchor, whereby the VVC partitioning process is limited to using only square blocks of 4, 8 and 16 pixels.
 In order to generate the constrained VTM-7.0 anchor in this paper, apply the patch difference located at ```VTM-7.0-schemes/square_anchor.patch```.

+## Improvements: Spatial Information Refinement

+We collaborated with Northwestern Polytechnical University (Xi’an, China) to improve the schemes proposed in this work.
+Two new schemes for spatial information refinement are proposed: adding a down-sampling branch and adding location maps.
+A down-sampling filter is learnt, in order to select the most suitable down-sampling luma features for chroma prediction.
+Moreover, in order to allow the network to predict pixels with different importance levels, the position information of the current block and the boundary information are used to construct a feature map, called location map, which further guides the prediction process.

+For more information, refer to [the pre-print paper](https://arxiv.org/abs/2109.11913) "Spatial Information Refinement for Chroma Intra Prediction in Video Coding", accepted for publication in APSIPA 2021.
+Moreover, an open-source implementation can be found in [this repository](https://github.com/Chengyi-Zou/intra-chroma-attentionCNN-refinement), where the proposed refinement schemes can be applied in top of VTM by means of the corresponding patch differences.

 ## Acknowledgements
 This work has been conducted within the project
 JOLT.
 This project is funded by the European Union’s Horizon 2020 research